Big Nate by Lincoln Peirce for October 09, 2005

 2. Missing large

-Big Nate Rocks! about 11 years ago
+Big Nate Rocks! over 11 years ago

 Ooh, Meeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeepuff,puff